elimu-ai/web3-wiki/README.md

 The product built by elimu.ai is Free and Open Source Software (FOSS), and the organization building it is structured as a non-profit.
 Any type of income (e.g. donations) or profit will be re-invested into the organization's purpose—solving the global learning crisis.

 ## Decentralized Autonomous Organization
-The open source project is organized as a Decentralized Autonomous Organization: **Ξlimu DAO**
+The open source project is organized as part of a Decentralized Autonomous Organization: **Ξlimu DAO**

 The Ξlimu DAO is the financial layer surrounding the elimu.ai software, enabling contributor coordination, contributor rewards and fundraising.
-You can learn more about elimu.ai at https://github.com/elimu-ai/wiki.

 ### What is `$ELIMU`? 💎
 [`$ELIMU`](https://etherscan.io/token/0xe29797910d413281d2821d5d9a989262c8121cc2) is the governance token used by the Ξlimu DAO.
 Contributors get rewarded with `$ELIMU` tokens, and token holders can participate in the organization’s decision-making.
 You can read more in the [2021 announcement](https://medium.com/elimu-ai/introducing-elimu-our-community-token-7767eebed862) and in [`TOKENOMICS.md`](TOKENOMICS.md).